Nanomia bijuga: Distribution and habitat

 Nanomia bijuga is widely distributed across all major oceans of the world except the Antarctic Ocean.
 A few of its sighted locations are the Monterey Bay, the Gulf of Mexico, the Sagami Bay of Japan the Hansa Bay of Papua New Guinea, and the Bantry Bay of Ireland.

 Biology

 Nanomia bijuga is an epi/meso-pelagic species that can vertically migrate up to 1000 m in depth, though it predominantly thrives at depths of 200-400m.
 Their ability for long range vertical migration makes them key contributors to the deep scattering layer.
 These organisms are frequently found in warm or temperate waters on the Western Coast of North America where their abundance was measured to be 47 per 1000 m^{3}.

 Their abundance is significantly correlated with seasonality and primary production.
 Notably, sightings coincide at spring phytoplankton blooms in the Sagami Bay.
-Similarly, collection rates of Nanomia bijuga in the Bantry Bay of Ireland heightened in the months of May-September, with peak density in May/June, which correlated with the annual phytoplankton blooms in the region.
+Similarly, collection rates of Nanomia bijuga in the Bantry Bay of Ireland heightened in the months of May–September, with peak density in May/June, which correlated with the annual phytoplankton blooms in the region.

-Behavior

-Nanomia bijuga have many different strategies for avoiding predators such as sweeping areas, changing direction, and pulsing rapidly.
-This is effective against many of their predators such as medusa that move linearly.
-This rapid escape is facilitated by their use of specialized swimming subunits aiding in propulsion called nectophore thrust.
-At certain depths, N. bijuga can change their body shape by retracting their tentacles when disturbed which can also assist in their rapid escape from predators.
-This genus of siphonophore is also capable of diel vertical migration (DVM) which is another behavior that functions to avoid predators.
-It is thought that the shallow water and the amount of light may drive this pattern and is a method used to avoid predation.

-N. bijuga utilize the same escape mechanisms for hunting and eating.
-As filter feeders, they capture capture small organisms, like plankton, and bring them to their body by extending their tentacles with nematocysts and contracting them when they detect motion.
-Unlike other siphonophores, N. bijuga use rapid swimming to extend their tentacles.
-Furthermore, they frequently relocate every few minutes to seek out new prey.